chrisseaton/chrisseaton.github.io/rubytruffle/jokerconf17/index.md

 What I'm going to do today in this talk is show you something about how the programming language you all use, Java, works.
-What's different is that I'm going to use project called Graal that implements Java in Java, so that I can show you how Java works, using Java.
+What's different is that I'm going to use a project called Graal that implements Java in Java, so that I can show you how Java works, using Java.

 Graal is just one part of how Java works though - it's a just-in-time compiler.